magento/merchdocs/src/customers/account-company-structure.md

 In the customer’s account dashboard, the company structure is represented as a tree and initially consists of only the company administrator.

 ![]({% link images/images-b2b/company-structure-tree-admin.png %}){: .zoom}
-_Company Structure with Company Admin_
+_Company Structure with Company Administrator_

 When the account is created, the company administrator can use the company email address or be assigned a different email address.